Everything for swimming..

 Races and hikes

-Here, we combine running and trails: the best-known in the area is the Trail des Châtaignes.
-The Trail des Châtaignes, which is divided into several races of varying distances, allows you to survey the Buttes du Parisis in a natural setting where the gradient can sometimes be challenging.
+Here, we combine running and trails: the best-known in the area is the Trail des Châtaignes, held in November.
+The Trail des Châtaignes, which is divided into several races of varying distances, takes you over the Buttes du Parisis in a natural setting where the gradient can sometimes be challenging.
 The races pass by the Fort de Cormeilles, a well-known heritage site, giving all the races a very special character.
 Last year's event featured two original features: a night race, and a duo race with your pet.
 Will you join last year's almost 2,000 registrants?
-As for road races, we recommend the race des coteaux de Saint-Leu-la-Forêt.
-It's a race with a difference in altitude that makes it unique.
+In terms of road races, we recommend the Coteaux race in Saint-Leu-la-Forêt, which features some serious gradients.
 There are several distances to choose from: 1 and 2.2 kilometers (for younger runners), as well as 5 and 10 kilometers.
 Let's face it: the steep climbs mean that amateurs looking to improve their times will have to pass, but the conviviality of this not-to-be-missed event, which attracts around 500 participants in March, will be enhanced.
-And if you're not really interested in taking part in a competition, or if you're too keen to wait for an organized event, here are a few places where it's easy: along the Seine, between Herblay-sur-Seine and La Frette-sur-Seine, on the Parisis or Montmorency hills, in one of the many urban parks, or on the edge of the market gardening plain.
-Eventually, the Maubuisson forest promises to be another must-see destination.
-As for hiking, you can of course go it alone, but if you'd like to join a dedicated structure, then the Taverny rando-club will probably be one of the most convivial, inviting you to come and walk in the Montmorency forest on the first and third Wednesdays of each month.
+And if you're not really interested in taking part in a competition, or if you're too frequent a runner to wait for an organized event, here are three community circuits where it's easy: along the Seine, via the GR2, between Herblay-sur-Seine and La Frette-sur-Seine; on the Buttes du Parisis or Montmorency, in one of the many urban parks; or on the edge of the market garden plain.
+Eventually, the Maubuisson forest promises to be another must-see destination, and there's also the hike from Saint-Leu-la-Forêt to the Isle-Adam Parmain train station.
+As far as hikes are concerned, you can of course do them on your own, but if you'd like to join a dedicated structure, then the Rando club de Taverny will probably be one of the most convivial, inviting you to come and walk in the Forêt de Montmorency on the first and third Wednesdays of each month.

 Cycling